 - Immediate relief because the automatic stay begins promptly upon filing for bankruptcy.
 This protection exists until the bankruptcy proceedings have been finalized, which could last several years, in some cases.

 - The automatic stay effectively bars all communication efforts from creditors.
 They will not be permitted to call the debtor, file lawsuits, make threats, or attempt any other sort of contact during this time.

 - The automatic stay can stop a foreclosure in its tracks and allow the petitioner to keep their home, even if the foreclosure sale was supposed to occur the very same day.

 Contact a Washtenaw County Bankruptcy Attorney

 If you are facing an uncertain financial future, it is important to consult with an experienced bankruptcy attorney who can assess your situation and help you move forward.
-At Collis & Griffor, we are proud to help individuals, families, and businesses get a clean slate so they can find fiscal success in the future.
-To discuss your situation with a legal team that cares, contact Collis & Griffor today.
+At Collis, Griffor & Hendra, we are proud to help individuals, families, and businesses get a clean slate so they can find fiscal success in the future.
+To discuss your situation with a legal team that cares, contact Collis, Griffor & Hendra today.